Second most popular Hungarian social network

 Epicenter Marco Polo websites.
 In 2015, it changed its name and website to SAS.
 It's been in a bad financial situation and it seems to become even worse.

-The archive of myVIP is accessible through the Wayback Machine; if you know the user ID you can use a URL like http://web.archive.org/web/myvip.com/profile.php?uid=1146123.
+Most of the archive of myVIP is accessible through the Wayback Machine; if you know the user ID, you can use a URL like http://web.archive.org/web/myvip.com/profile.php?uid=1146123.

 For the bulk archive files, see the table below.

 |User range 1 – 108,000||user:bzc6p||second half of 2015||, |

 |User range 108,001 – 4,499,999||ArchiveTeam DPoS||2016, mainly first half of it|||